 - Combine the flax seed and 3 tbsp of hot water in a small bowl to make a flax egg.
 Set aside.

-Go back to your almond milk mixture and add in the oil, the flax mixture and the vanilla, and mix well.
+- Return to your almond milk mixture and add in the oil, the flax mixture, and the vanilla.
+Mix well.

-Add the flour mixture to the almond mixture and mix well, until few lumps remain (but don’t over whisk).
+- Pour your wet mixture over your dry ingredients and mix until few lumps remain (but don’t over whisk).

 - Cook the waffles according to your waffle maker’s instructions - I cooked my mini waffles for 8 minutes per waffle.

 FOR THE RASPBERRY SAUCE

-Heat up your frozen raspberries in a pan for 3-5 minutes until they start to disintegrate.
+- Heat up your frozen raspberries in a pan for 3-5 minutes until they start to disintegrate.